Arundo donax: Construction

 Mature reeds are used in construction as raw material, given their excellent properties and tubular shape.
 Its resemblance to bamboo permits their combination in buildings, though Arundo is more flexible.

-In rural regions of Spain, for centuries there has existed a technique named cañizo, consisting of rectangles of approximately 2 by 1 meters of woven reeds to which clay or plaster could be applied.
+In rural regions of Spain, for centuries there has existed a technique named cañizo, consisting of rectangles of approximately 2 by 1 metres of woven reeds to which clay or plaster could be applied.
 A properly insulated cañizo in a roof could keep its mechanical properties for over 60 years.
 Its high silicon content allows the cane to keep its qualities through time.

 Its low weight, flexibility, good adherence of the cañizo fabric and low price of the raw material have been the main reasons that this technique has been used.
 However, in the last decades, the rural migration from the countryside to urban centres and the extensive exploitation of land has reduced its use.

 Recently, initiatives are being taken to recover the use of this material, combining ancient techniques from southern Iraq mudhif (reed houses) with new materials.

 Diverse associations and collectives, such as CanyaViva, are pioneering in the research in combination with Spanish universities.